 What is Brand Tracking?

-In short, brand tracking is the continuous monitoring of your brand’s health over a period of time.
+Brand tracking is the continuous monitoring of your brand’s health over a period of time.
 It provides a means to understand what your target audiences think of your brand and how they respond to your brand messaging.

-But brand tracking provides more than just data on consumer response to your brand — it allows you to compare your brand performance across markets, track competitor brands, identify new audiences or areas to focus on, and even pinpoint ones that aren’t working out.
+But brand tracking provides more than just data on consumer response to your brand — it allows you to track competitor brands, compare your brand performance across markets, identify new audiences or areas to focus on, and even pinpoint ones that aren’t working out.

 What are Your Brand Tracking Options?